Skip to content

 Inca Ruins in the Sacred Valley near Cusco

 Ollantaytambo is located in the Sacred Valley of the Incas in the Cusco region and is one of the most impressive archaeological sites near Cusco.
-The complex combines military, religious, administrative, and agricultural functions with a historic town center that is still inhabited today.
+The complex combines military, religious, administrative, and agricultural functions with a historical town center that is still inhabited today.

-For further planning, Machu Picchu, Maras and Moray, Tipón and Peru Overview are also suitable.
+For further planning, Machu Picchu, Maras and Moray, Tipón, and Peru Overview are also suitable.

 Ollantaytambo at a Glance